 E-filing Your Income Taxes for Free

-See if you qualify to use the following programs to prepare and e-file your individual income tax returns for free
+See if you qualify to prepare and e-file your individual income tax returns for free

 Free File program

-You might qualify to prepare and e-file your income taxes under the Free File program, a partnership between the Tax Commission, the IRS, and tax software companies.
+You might qualify to prepare and e-file your income taxes under the Free File Alliance program, a partnership between the Tax Commission, the IRS, and tax software companies.
 The program is open to Idaho taxpayers who meet certain criteria.
-If your adjusted gross income is $84,000 or less, you probably qualify to e-file for free.
+If your adjusted gross income (AGI) is $89,000 or less, you probably qualify to e-file for free.

 Resource Center